 Applications to increase water rates by approximately \$5.8 million for ratemaking districts in SCW's Region I as well as to combine those tariff schedules into regional rates were filed in March 2000.
+A settlement agreement has been worked out among all parties, which among other things, provides for a 10% returns on equity.
 The new rates, if authorized in total or in part by the CPUC, would be effective January 1, 2001.

-An advice letter was filed with the CPUC on March 1, 2000 seeking recovery of capital expenditures associated with Y2K readiness, not already included in Registrant's water rates.
-Registrant is unable to predict if the CPUC will authorize recovery of any or all of the costs.
+A CPUC Order authorizing SCW to increase rates by \$830,000 per year went in effect on October 24, 2000 for recovery of capital expenditures associated with Y2K readiness, not already included in Registrant's water rates.
 See the section entitled "Year 2000 Issue" for more information.